 Single Storey rear extension must not extend beyond the rear wall of the original house* by more than three metres if an attached house or by four metres if a detached house.

 In addition, outside Article 2(3) designated land* and Sites of Special Scientific Interest the limit is increased to 6m if an attached house and 8m if a detached house until 30 May 2019.

 These increased limits (between 3m and 6m and between 4m and 8m respectively) are subject to the prior notification of the proposal to the Local Planning Authority and the implementation of a neighbour consultation scheme.

 If objections are received, the proposal might not be allowed.

 Maximum height of a Single Storey rear extension of four metres.

 Extensions of more than one Storey must not extend beyond the rear wall of the original house* by more than three metres.

 Maximum eaves height of an extension within two metres of the boundary of three metres.

 Maximum eaves and ridge height of extension no higher than existing house.

-Side extensions to be single storey with maximum height of four metres and width no more than half that of the original house.
+Single Storey Side extensions to have a with maximum height of four metres and width no more than half that of the original house.